 Some information contained in or incorporated by reference into this Quarterly Report on Form 10-Q may contain forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995.
-These statements include comments relating to (i) the preliminary feasibility study for the CK Gold Project, including mineral resources, mineral reserves, mine life, anticipated capital requirements, projected internal rates of return and potential upside considerations, (ii) timing for submission of permits and regulatory approval for the CK Gold Project; (iii) the ability of available cash reserves at January 31, 2022 to be sufficient for a period of approximately 7 to 8 months; and (iv) other statements regarding our financial condition and budgeted spending for 2022.
+These statements include comments relating to (i) the preliminary feasibility study for the CK Gold Project, including mineral resources, mineral reserves, mine life, anticipated capital requirements, projected internal rates of return and potential upside considerations, (ii) timing for submission of permits and regulatory approval for the CK Gold Project; (iii) the ability of available cash reserves at July 31, 2022 to be sufficient for greater than the next twelve months; and (iv) other statements regarding our financial condition and budgeted spending for 2023.